nickfreese/TreeClimber/README.md

 # TreeClimber
 Dialog tree and state management class.
-Define your entire game's flow in a JSON object without programming at all.
+Define your entire game's flow in a JSON object.

 ## What
 There are two main components to TreeClimber